lavary/freeCodeCamp/file-systems-architecture-explained.md

 NTFS isn’t suitable for non-Windows environments, though 🤷🏻.

-For instance, you can  **only read**  the content of an NTFS-formatted storage device (like flash memory) on a Mac OS, but you won’t be able to write anything to it - unless you [https://www.howtogeek.com/236055/how-to-write-to-ntfs-drives-on-a-mac/](install an NTFS driver with write support).
+For instance, you can  **only read**  the content of an NTFS-formatted storage device (like flash memory) on a Mac OS, but you won’t be able to write anything to it - unless you [install an NTFS driver with write support](https://www.howtogeek.com/236055/how-to-write-to-ntfs-drives-on-a-mac/).

 Or you can just use the **exFat** file system.